-Alexander Haessner is an award-winning German-born filmmaker and photographer.
+Alexander Haessner is an award-winning German-born and Los Angeles-based cinematographer and photographer.